“Peace I leave with you; my peace I give you.

 What is a Just War?
 (Professor Nigel Biggar is the Regius Professor of Moral and Pastoral Theology and Canon of Christ Church, Oxford.)

-A conversation about just war, human nature, forgiveness as a non-religious act of morality, and whether Christianity is inherently pacifistic
+A conversation about just war, human nature, forgiveness as a non-religious act of morality, and whether Christianity is inherently pacifistic.

 The Arguments